giellalt/giellalt.github.io/dicts/WebdictCompilation.md

 This text documents the compilation process of [a set of Apertium-style web dictionaries](http://gtweb.uit.no/webdict/index.html).

+# Documentation

+(to be rewritten, after Anders' rewrite)

+# Old, obsolete documentation

 ## Prerequisites

 * Make sure the environment variable GTHOME is defined